Stipan97/YoutubeTestingProject/README.md

 This test contains four tests.
 Tests for like, unlike, dislike and undislike.
 This test in every test will click like or dislike and check like/dislike counter to see is there any change to verify that server accepts action.
 <img src="https://user-images.githubusercontent.com/44756029/75101652-06013880-55e0-11ea-86ce-7c513d7266bf.gif" width="50%"><img src="https://user-images.githubusercontent.com/44756029/75101653-07326580-55e0-11ea-9a1a-658e95932fbf.gif" width="50%">
 ### SubscribeTest
 This test contains three tests.
-Tests for subscribe, unsubscribe and turn of all notifications.
+Tests for subscribe, unsubscribe and turn on all notifications.
 <img src="https://user-images.githubusercontent.com/44756029/75101635-af93fa00-55df-11ea-9860-bdd65de4de4a.gif" width="50%"><img src="https://user-images.githubusercontent.com/44756029/75101631-a73bbf00-55df-11ea-9acb-b37f6a52be45.gif" width="50%">